Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 	+ These changes will also allow us to extend the `/move` endpoints to support cross project moves.
   + **IMPORTANT** we will need a data migration upon initial deployment to each heroku environment which sets the container_id to the current project.id for all existing (completed, consistent) uploads.

-+ FileVersion will have a manage_upload method that submits a UploadStoragePurgeJob for its upload when is_purged is set to true (after_save).
++ FileVersion will have a manage_purge method that submits a UploadStoragePurgeJob for its upload when is_purged is set to true (after_save).

 ###### Background Workers

+Projects, Folders, and DataFiles will have a manage_children method that responds to updates to is_deleted and is_purged by submitting jobs to apply the same change to all children (Project/Folder children are folders and data_files, data_file children are file_versions).
+This entails the creation of the following jobs:
+  + child_deletion_job: sets is_deleted: true for all children.
+  + child_restoration_job: sets is_deleted: false for all children.
+  + child_purgation_job: sets is_deleted: true, is_purged:true for all children.

 upload\_storage\_purge_job: worker that monitors a queue for uploads to purge, and destroys their swift storage object.